Glossary of credit & collection terminology

 What is the Late Payment of Commercial Debts (Interest) Act 1998?

-This Act was introduced as a means of encouraging customers to pay their debts on time, otherwise companies who are owed can charge statutory interest.
+This Act was introduced as a means of encouraging customers to pay their debts on time, otherwise companies who are owed can charge statutory interest and costs.

 What is Liquidation?